Social

 Today, malware mutates daily, even hourly, making signature-based prevention tools obsolete.
 Next-generation endpoint uses artificial intelligence, not signatures, to identify and block known and unknown malware from running on an endpoint.

-Stage 3 – Stop it from Spreading
+Stage 3 – Stop it from spreading

 The worst has happened and the ransomware has executed.
 Your corporate files have been encrypted and cannot be accessed without a special encryption key.
 The dreaded timer begins to tick down and the whopping fee to regain access fills your screen.
 The absolute last thing you should do is pay the charge.
 The people behind these types of attacks are cyber-criminals and cannot be trusted to provide you with what you need after you make the payment.